mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-frontend-ports/index.md

     ```
     In this sample configuration file, the `haproxy.frontends.bindPort` setting is `0`.
 This setting indicates that you want Edge-LB to automatically select the port to use for the `frontend` endpoint.

-1. Deploy the Edge-LB pool by running the following command:
+1. Deploy the Edge-LB pool:

     ```bash
     dcos edgelb create nginx-lb.json
     ```

-1. Verify that Edge-LB frontend port is chosen dynamically for the pool by running the following command:
+1. Verify that Edge-LB frontend port is chosen dynamically for the pool:

     ```
     dcos edgelb endpoints nginx-lb